erickbytes/divbull/divbull.com/content/blog/Selling-Investments-to-Buy-a-House.md

 This will be a tough exercise to complete.
 Up until this point, I've been very slow to make changes in my portfolio.
 Typically, I would only sell the minimum amount needed to cover a necessary large expense or taxes.
 Therefore, I will need to chop some positions down substantially.
-Many or all of the positions I've shared in the past will likely be significantly reduced in orderto raise the funds to buy the house.
+Many or all of the positions I've shared in the past will likely be significantly reduced in order to raise the funds to buy the house.
 This is a sacrifice I have decided I want to make in order to improve my quality of life, reduce annual rent and eliminate moving expenses.

 In some cases, I might sell 100% of an asset, but I prefer to distribute the impact across my entire portfolio.
 I want